West Rainton: History

-The naming of the township was for one of the seven monks who followed the body of St Cuthbert from Lindisfarne to Durham.
+The naming of the township was after one of the seven monks who followed the body of St Cuthbert from Lindisfarne to Durham.
 Spellings of this name Reingwald have included Reynington, Reynoton, Reynton, and Rayntona.

 The area belonged to the Prior and convent of Durham and was densely wooded, a park keeper being recorded as appointed in 1338.

 In 1657 Richard Marshall assigned a tenement and farm holding in West Rainton to Marmaduke Allenson.
 It then passed into the hands of West Rainton's more famous son – Sir John Duck, 1st Baronet – a Dick Whittington of the North East of England.
 He owned and built Rainton Hall around the year 1688.

 The following is from History, Topography and Directory of Durham, Whellan, London, 1894; "The village of West Rainton is about four miles north-east of Durham, and formerly contained an ancient chapel with chantry dedicated to the Virgin Mary; some of the old stones may be seen in the different buildings in the village.
 The Old Hall, situated in the centre of the village, was built about 1690, by Sir Jno.
 Buck,[sic] now in a state of dilapidation, and let in tenements occupied by pitmen.
 There is a library, reading, and news-room here.
 There are two batteries of the Second Durham Artillery Volunteers, having a drill-hall here, built by the Marquess of Londonderry in 1880, the headquarters being at Seaham Harbour."